netlify/zip-it-and-ship-it/README.md

 - `isInternalFunction` `boolean`

-  If the function is an internal Netlify function, for example created using a Netlify Integration, this boolean will be true.
-The default is false.
+  If the function path has a match with the `internalFunctionsFolder` property, this boolean will be true.

 - `displayName` `string`